Incinerating Toilet vs. Composting Toilet: Comparison and Buying Guide

 Composting vs. Incinerating Toilets: Which One is Perfect For You?

-Composting toilets is also a good option for people who are trying to save money.
+Composting toilets are also a good option for people who are trying to save money.
 Composting toilets are cheaper to maintain than incinerating toilets.
 They also require less water and chemicals to operate.

 Final Verdict